 - Organic Valley Organic Balance Milk Protein Shake – Dark Chocolate

 - Organic Valley Organic Fuel High Protein Milk Shake – Vanilla

 - PBfit All-Natural Peanut Butter Powder

 - Trader Joe’s Organic Pea Protein – Unflavored

-When trialing a most likely safe product start with ½ of the serving size when symptoms are under good control to test your tolerance.
+When trialing a most-likely low FODMAP product start with half of the serving size when symptoms are under good control to test your tolerance.
 If you do fine after 24 hours of observation increase to full serving and monitor symptoms.

 Once you buy your protein powder you are going to want to use it to make a smoothie or beverage.
 Here are my low FODMAP high protein smoothie Tips.
 Use your Monash app to keep track of the serving sizes for additional ingredients and be mindful to avoid stacking.

 Low FODMAP meal replacement shakes and low FODMAP protein powders and shakes can be part of your low FODMAP lifestyle.